burggraf/SupaScript/README.md

 Enter **SupaScript require()**.

-Load the extension or run the SQL code, and now you can use `require()`.
+## Using require()
+If you've used NodeJS before, you're in love with require().
 Since you don't have access to a file system, though, you can't use npm install.
 So we need to have a way to load those neato node_modules.
 How do we do it?

-## Method 1:  load from the web automatically
+### Method 1:  load from the web automatically
 This is the easiest **(and preferred)** method.

 ```